andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

 *   subroutine available to applications that access a relational database management system
 *   stored in the database data dictionary
 *   typical uses: data validation, access control mechanisms

+@### Structural typing / Structural type system ###@
+*   in structural type systems, compatibility and equivalence of types is determined by the type's actual structure or definition, rather than explicit type declarations
+*   like most type systems, it's used to determine if types are equivalent and whether a type is a subtype of another.
+*   in structual typing an element is considered to be compatible with another if, for each feature within 2nd element's type, a corresponding & identical feature exists in 1st element's type.
+    *   It thus has a lot in common with duck typing
+*   permits creation of ad hoc types and protocols
+*   permits creation of a type which is a supertype of an existing type, without modifying the definition of the latter
+*   used by e.g. Typescript, OCaml, C++ template functions, Haxe, Haskell, and parts of Go

+*   contrast with nominal typing, where every type has to be explicity declared.
+Structural typing is significantly less verbose.

 ############################ HTTP REQUESTS ################################
 @### PUT requests ###@        AND        @### POST requests ###@